jackscotti/crimy/README.md

 - pull out lat and long from Zoopla or Rightmove ads
 - take long and lat and find crimes through police API
 - show interesting crime data
+- allow to search crimes for postcode

 TODO:
 - hide errors, show an error page
-- make the app pretty
+- make the app look pretty
 - add tests
 - push to Heroku
+- add disclaimer
+- extract classes out of main file
+- long should be lng or lon